 And just because you’re buying in bulk, you don’t have to lug around prepper-sized cans.
 You’ll find great deals on multipacks of canned vegetables or only slightly enlarged containers of ground coffee.
-Sam’s Club offers one popular coffee chain’s ground coffee with twice the bag size of Walmart’s option but at 20 cents less per ounce.
+Sam’s Club offers a 40-ounce bag of one popular coffee chain’s ground coffee for nearly $22, or 55 cents an ounce, while Walmart has a 28-ounce bag for nearly $19, or 68 cents an ounce.

 One thing that sets Sam’s Club apart from Walmart is the warehouse club’s exclusive line of store brand wines.

-Sam’s Club also offers their own Member’s Mark vodka, rum, tequila and other liquor at affordable prices.
+Sam’s Club also offers its own Member’s Mark vodka, rum, tequila and other liquor at affordable prices.

 The warehouse club also stocks the offerings you’ll find on typical liquor shelves, though only for a dollar or two cheaper.

 It’s just up to your taste buds if that particular perk is worth it.